tobijk/caius/test/data/markdown/lists.md

 *   Another item in the same list.

 1. 1.
-1. Test that this recurses
+1. Test that this does not recurse

-* * * Test that this recurses
+* * * Test that this does not recurse

-- - - Test that this recurses
+- - - Test that this does not recurse

-+ + + Test that this recurses
++ + + Test that this does not recurse